 “Our preliminary work has highlighted that by using our proprietary linker technology we can enhance stability while maintaining, and in some cases enhancing the potency of lead bioactives,” said Dr. Parekh.
 “Having PreveCeutical on board will accelerate our current program, allowing us to rapidly expand and screen the bioactive library, taking the most promising candidates through to efficacy and pharmacokinetic evaluation.”

-Stephen Van Deventer — Chairman, CEO & President
+Stephen Van Deventer — Chairman and CEO

 Stephen Van Deventer is an experienced business person and corporate director.
 Specializing in international corporate relations and business development over the last 25 years, Van Deventer has focused on launching small to medium-sized companies into the public markets in Canada, the United States and Europe.
 He has also owned and operated private businesses.

 Shabira Rajan is a senior financial executive with over 20 years of experience, leading the financial discipline for successful businesses in both private and public sectors.
-She has a track record of providing leadership for strategic value creation and continuous improvement, as well as, providing effective direction to organisations on issues relating to corporate governance, financial oversight and risk management.
+She has a track record of providing leadership for strategic value creation and continuous improvement, as well as, providing effective direction to organizations on issues relating to corporate governance, financial oversight and risk management.
 One of her leadership roles was that of Director of Finance at Canada Line Rapid Transit Inc., which planned and constructed a $2 billion rapid transit system in metro-Vancouver, on time and within budget.

 Harry Parekh, Ph.D., MRPharmS — Chief Research Officer